According to DailyMail.co.uk, Women spend six hours and 52 minutes in the kitchen every day on average.

 Here are some ideas to clean a kitchen faucet.
 You will get an idea to clean your kitchen faucet and increase its lifetime.
 Here are some ideas we listed below:

 What is faucet’s finish type?

 It is common sense to check instructions of the manufacturer’s for your faucet’s finish.
 Chrome is one of the standard types of faucet; other types may need some special care instructions.

 Apply some basic steps of cleaning:

-To clean kitchen faucet first, you can try some basic way of cleaning.
+To clean the kitchen faucet first, you can try some basic ways of cleaning.
 You can use mild dish soap and water as primary cleaning needs.
-To drying the faucet, you can use dry cleaning cloth.
-This way you can keep the faucet finish spot free.
+To drying the faucet, you can use a dry cleaning cloth.
+This way you can keep the faucet finish spot-free.